taqu/cppecc/README.md

 }
 ```

-## Generation Polynomial
-I choose a primitive `0x11D` for the generation polynomial (from the specification of The QR code).
-You may be able to change it, but should regenerate tables 'gfexp' and 'gflog'.

-## Limitations
+# Limitations
 I limit the size of redundant symbols (error correction capacity) for my use.
 It's equivalent to about 10% error correnction capability.
 You can change this with the constant `RS_MAX_ECC_SIZE`.

+## Generation Polynomial
+I choose a primitive `0x11D` for the generation polynomial (from the specification of the QR code).
+You may be able to change it, but should regenerate tables 'gfexp' and 'gflog'.

 # License
 This software is distributed under two licenses 'The MIT License' or 'Public Domain', choose whichever you like.